 Without a certificate, you might however be subject to restrictions like testing or quarantine.
 Member States can introduce travel restrictions.
 Please check Re-openEU for the latest updates.

 To ensure that there is no discrimination against individuals who are not vaccinated, the EU Digital COVID Certificate also covers test certificates and certificates for persons who have recovered from COVID-19.
 This way everyone can benefit from the EU Digital COVID Certificate.

-The recommendation on coordinating free movement restrictions in the EU was amended mid-June with a view to the holiday season, further clarifying exemptions for fully vaccinated and recovered persons, efforts to ensure family unity (exempting children traveling with their parents from quarantine, if parents are exempted) and the updated colour-coding of the ECDC map.
+The recommendation on coordinating free movement restrictions in the EU was amended mid-June with a view to the holiday season, further clarifying exemptions for fully vaccinated and recovered persons, efforts to ensure family unity (exempting children travelling with their parents from quarantine, if parents are exempted) and the updated colour-coding of the ECDC map.

 Does it matter which vaccine citizens received?

 Vaccination certificates will be issued to a vaccinated person for any COVID-19 vaccine.
 The certificate should clearly indicate the name of the vaccine administered.

 When it comes to waiving free movement restrictions, Member States only have to accept vaccination certificates for vaccines which received EU marketing authorisation.
 Member States may also decide to waive restrictions for travellers that received another vaccine, for instance those included on the WHO emergency list, but they are not obliged to.
 If you have been vaccinated with a vaccine not authorised in the EU, we advise you to check which vaccines are accepted by the respective Member State prior to your travel.